Verlobung im Traum: Synopsis

+Act 1

 Zina is in love with Fedya, a political revolutionary on the run from the authorities.
 Her overbearing mother, Maria Alexandrowna, learns that an aging Prince is visiting the town and sees an opportunity to marry her daughter off.
 She argues that Zina, by inheriting the old man's wealth, could afford proper care for the gravely ill Fedya.
 Paul, an old family friend who is also in love with Zina, takes every chance to disparage Fedya in her eyes.

 When the Prince arrives, Maria flatters and courts him, praising Zina’s beauty and talent.
 Against her better judgment, Zina performs Bellini’s Casta diva for the Prince, who is captivated.
 Maria’s sister-in-law, Nastassja—sympathetic to the Prince—is appalled by the deceit behind the scheme.
 A letter arrives from Fedya, begging Zina to visit him as he feels near death, but it is intercepted and destroyed by Paul.
 He and Nastassja vow to sabotage Maria’s plan.